freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/work-with-variable-data-in-c-sharp-console-applications/choose-the-correct-data-type-in-your-c-sharp-code.md

 # --question--

+## --assignment--

+Complete the [Choose the Correct Data Type in Your C# Code](https://learn.microsoft.com/training/modules/csharp-choose-data-type/) module on Microsoft Learn.
+Then, answer the question below.

 ## --text--

 A piece of code must store whole numeric values between negative and positive `1,000,000`.
 Which data type should you choose?